cassidyjames/cassidyjames.github.io/wishlist.md

 I like almost anything!
 Bright colors, unique designs, and interesting patterns are always good.
 I like [Arctic Buffalo](https://arcticbuffalo.com/collections/0g-8mm-filter){: onclick="plausible('Wishlist: Arctic Buffalo');"} and [So Scene](https://www.soscene.com/0-gauge-8mm/){: onclick="plausible('Wishlist: So Scene');"} since they're both pretty affordable with a lot of variety.
 Hot Topic also usually has a fun assortment.

-### Blu-rays
+### Blu-rays, DVDs, & CDs

 Yes, really!
-I have a Plex server, so a Blu-ray or of your favorite movie would be a welcome addition.
-Or even DVDs if it's older older
+I have a Plex server, so Blu-rays of your favorite movies or TV show would be a welcome addition.
+Or even DVDs if it's older.
+Similarly, if you find your favorite album or some music you really like on CD, I would love that to add to my collection and put on my Plex server.

 ### Board/card/party games **$10–50**

 I love simple and fun games to play with friends.
+Some examples of what we have: Wavelength, Hues & Cues, Scrawl, Exploding Kittens, Fluxx, Star Realms (and an expansion or two), Set, Phase 10, and classic playing cards.
+We also have Codenames and Codenames Duet, but other Codenames versions and similar party games would be welcome.

 ---